-During summer break, I led an entrepreneurship education class project.
-The mission was clear: guide students to build a functioning business website from scratch.
+Over the summer, I led a project in an entrepreneurship fundamentals class.
+The task was clear: guide students to build a functional business website from scratch.

 Four days passed.
-Most students’ websites had only one page, and it was nearly empty.
+Most students’ websites had only one page, and it was almost empty.

-It wasn’t because they were slacking—they were genuinely working.
-But they didn’t know what to put on it.
-They opened their website editors and got stuck.
+Not because they were lazy—they were genuinely working—but because they didn’t know what to put in it.
+They opened the website editor and got stuck.
 Like a writer sitting before a blank Word document, cursor blinking, unable to write a single word.

 The Comfort Zone of System 1

 System 1: Intuitive thinking.
 Fast, automatic, effortless.
-When you see 1+1, you intuitively respond with 2, no calculation needed.
-When you see a face, you intuitively judge whether the person is friendly or threatening, no analysis required.
+You see 1+1 and intuitively respond with 2, no calculation needed.
+You see a face and intuitively judge whether the person is friendly or threatening, no analysis required.

 System 2: Rational thinking.
 Slow, deliberate, extremely cognitively demanding.
-You use System 2 when calculating 37×24.
-You also use System 2 when planning a business model.
+When you calculate 37×24, you use System 2.
+When you plan a business model, you also use System 2.

-Most people operate in System 1 over 95% of their daily lives.
+Most people spend over 95% of their daily lives using System 1.
 Because System 2 is exhausting.
-Activating System 2 is like switching your brain’s CPU from power-saving mode to full throttle—it’s effective, but you quickly feel tired, irritated, wanting to escape.
+Activating System 2 is like switching your brain’s CPU from power-saving mode to full throttle—it’s effective, but you’ll quickly feel tired, irritated, and want to escape.

-I told the students: For the next four days of this project, you must turn on System 2 and keep it on.
+I told the students: For the next four days, you must turn on System 2 and keep it on.

 The results after four days told me: most people still turned it off.